seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 *Re-enter Players with recorders*

 O, the recorders! let me see one.
 To withdraw with
-you:—why do you go about to recover the wind of me,
+you:-why do you go about to recover the wind of me,
 as if you would drive me into a toil?

 **GUILDENSTERN**